vyos/vyos-documentation/docs/configuration/interfaces/openvpn.rst

     aes256gcm    AES algorithm with 256-bit key GCM

-This sets the accepted ciphers to use when version => 2.4.0 and NCP is enabled (which is default).
+This sets the accepted ciphers to use when version => 2.4.0 and NCP is enabled (which is the default).
 Default NCP cipher for versions >= 2.4.0 is aes256gcm.
 The first cipher in this list is what server pushes to clients.

 .. code-block:: none